qklm/Zillow_Group_Project/README.md

 * The data being utilized was pulled from Zillow Housing Data sets.

-## Technoligies to be utilized
+## Technologies to be utilized
-* In this analysis the methods and technoligies being used are Jupyter Notebook, Python, Postgresql, and Tabluea.
+* In this analysis the methods and technologies being used are Jupyter Notebook, Python, PostgreSQL, and Tableau.

 ## Communication protocols
-* All four team members communicate primarily using slack, additionally team members are all present in biannual zoom meetings to go over github pull requests and branch management.
+* All four team members communicate primarily using slack, additionally team members are all present in biannual zoom meetings to go over GitHub pull requests and branch management.

 ## Questions to be answered